FaradayRF/Faraday-Software/README.md

  * Solve one of our [Beginner Issues](https://github.com/FaradayRF/Faraday-Software/labels/Beginner).
 These are specifically marked as easy problems we need help with that could be your first pull request!
  * Submit an [issue ticket](https://github.com/FaradayRF/Faraday-Software/issues) to tell us about a bug, feature request, documentation error, or documentation improvement.

-The project maintainers are @KB1LQC and @KB1LQD.
+The project maintainers are [@KB1LQC](https://github.com/kb1lqc) and [@KB1LQD](https://github.com/kb1lqd).
 We're more than happy to answer any questions.
 You may also reach us at Support@FaradayRF.com.
 You should also follow us on Twitter [@FaradayRF](https://twitter.com/faradayrf).
+We love Twitter.